locessentials/eng401-business-english-us/unit3/week7/spex-comparison.md

 In this set of activities we'll dive a little bit deeper into the topic of specifications, focusing on the structure, terminology, linguistic conventions followed in this text type.
 We'll start by studying an example of standards-based translation specifications, and then you'll find an example set of specifications for a specific industry besides translation.

+## Learning Objectives:

+By the end of these activities, you will be able to:

+- Understand how specifications are organized
+- Identify important requirements to define in translation specifications
+- Navigate the ASTM F2575 international standard on translation
+- Bring awareness of language industry standards to your professional translation work

 ## Translation Specifications

-The next page presents the example of [Tranquality's Standards-Based Structured Translation Specifications](https://www.tranquality.info/specs).
+The next page of our course website presents the example of [Tranquality's Standards-Based Structured Translation Specifications](https://www.tranquality.info/specs).
 This set of specifications was developed based on an important standard in the language services industry: [ASTM F2575: Standard Practice for Language Translation](https://store.astm.org/f2575-23e02.html).

-In the activities that follow, you'll explore each of the resources more deeply.
+In the activities that follow, we work with each of these resources.

 ### Part 1: Meet the Text

-Go to the next page, and review
+Go to the next page, and review the translation specifications there.
+As you review, answer the questions outline below.
+Please surface questions and doubts to the class.

 **Questions for Consideration**

-- Why are specifications needed?
-That is, what are the goals of writing specifications?
-- The section presents the types of requirements that should be defined in translation and localization specficiations.
-Based on that discussion, what generalizations can you make about the types of requirements that should be defined in specifications (no matter the industry)?
-Why?
-- Once established, how are specifications used?

-## Specifications: Topics Covered and Technical Precision

-The chapter you just read outlines the importance of specifications in the translation and localization domain, but technical specifications are used in many other industries.
-Technical specifications are also a type of international standard.
-ASTM International is a U.S. based standardization body in which technical specifications are produced by technical committees in a wide variety of industries, and the rules for writing these standards are very specific.
-The activities that follow will help you understand the technical nature of specifications, and the precision that is needed when writing them.
+- What structure does the document follow?
+- Is any of the terminology used within unclear to you?
+(If so, please research the terms or ask the instructor about them.)
+- Who would you need to consult with to establish the specifications defined in the document?
+- How would you go about filling out these specifications?
+- What challenges might you encounter as you do so?

+### Part 2: ASTM F2575 Standard Practice for Language Translation

+As you read above, the specifications form you just reviewed was developed based on the international standard called ASTM F2575 Standard Practice for Language Translation.
+A [copy of that standard](https://universidaduic.sharepoint.com/:b:/s/TR35-BusinessEnglishII-2026-1/ERZgz7DXBA9CjEOFfkwxtrsBSyMOUuDpPmE-0dnN9N6C9A?e=qggyMR) has been shared with you privately for educational use with permission from ASTM International.
+Please do not share this resource outside of the class.

+*Note: Any instructors who are interested in teaching ASTM F2575 in an educational setting can reach out to Alaina Brandt for help securing a copy.*

+We'll follow a *divide and conquer* approach to understanding this standard.
+You'll work in teams to review a specific section of the standard and then share what you've learned to our Specifications channel

 ### Activity 1 - Topics Covered by Technical Specifications